What Is CBD?

 Are CBD Products Legal?

-Yes, currently, all 50 states allow the usage of CBD.
+Yes, Currently CBD is legal in the majority of the States.
 The only caveat being that the CBD cannot be extracted from a marijuana plant and must be derived from a hemp plant.
 This is controlled by measuring the percentage of THC in the CBD products.
 If there’s a percentage of THC in the product that is larger than 0.3%, it is not considered legal CBD.
 That being said, regardless of whether your state has legalized marijuana, for medical or recreational purposes, you will not be required to furnish a medical marijuana card to purchase CBD products.

 It’s important to note that the FDA is in the process of approving CBD products and substantiating the claims of effectiveness.
 This has nothing to do with the legality of consuming the products as long as the THC content is appropriately low.